-The Task Force estimated conservatively the number of homeless in this area to be 150-300, and recommended an outreach program to find the homeless and provide an array of services, such as case management, linking with community’s resources etc. The Homeless Outreach Program began in October 1, 1986 with the support of Forsyth/ Stokes Area Mental Health Program.
-Around that time, area churches had completed a network of shelters where homeless people could stay at night, however there was a need for a center where homeless people could come in during the day and work with people helping them.
+The Task Force estimated conservatively the number of homeless in this area to be 150-300 and recommended an outreach program to find the homeless and provide an array of services, such as case management, linking with community’s resources etc. The Homeless Outreach Program began on October 1, 1986, with the support of Forsyth/ Stokes Area Mental Health Program.
+Around that time, area churches had completed a network of shelters where homeless people could stay at night, however, there was a need for a center where homeless people could come in during the day and work with people helping them.

 A search began for a place to house a “drop-in center.”
 The building on North Patterson, built by First Baptist Church as its outreach mission, had been largely unused for years.
 Crisis Control, which had initially used the building to store food, offered to give it for this new mission, while First Presbyterian provided money.

 Thus, Bethesda Center for the Homeless opened in September 1987, under the leadership of Mr. John Canupp and Rev. Stimp Hawkins.
 Mrs. Phoebe Satterwhite and Mrs. Helen Kennedy were instrumental right from the beginning.

 - 1987-1988: The first day shelter opened, and operated out of a church building donated by Crisis Control Ministry.
 Missions Committee of the First Presbyterian Church governed this shelter operations.